tanawadeatharva/BharatVECTO/User Manual/5-input-and-output-files/App.md

 ###License file
 The license file license.dat is located in VECTO's program directory.
 Without a valid lisence file VECTO won't run.

-It no valid license file is provided with your VECTO version please contact <vecto@jrc.ec.europa.eu>.
+It no valid license file is provided with your VECTO version please contact [vecto@jrc.ec.europa.eu](mailto:vecto@jrc.ec.europa.eu).